Supported Hypervisors and Containers List

 - By running Docker and connecting to the host, you can map connections to the container.

-- You can see on the Docker host how to get the source ports of containers, without having to login to the container to identify the connection.
+- You can see on the Docker host how to get the source ports of containers, without having to log in to the container to identify the connection.

-- You can use the docker top command and supply just the container ID; you would need to use sudo commands for this.
+command and supply just the container ID; you would need to usesudo

-Notes on Cisco ASA/NX OS Autodiscovery
+Cisco ASA/NX OS Autodiscovery Notes

 Device42's Cisco ASA/NX OS autodiscovery augments firewall/ASA discoveries with information gathered via SSH.
 If you run virtual firewall instances, Device42 will discover your virtual firewalls and list them as firewall “contexts” underneath the parent firewall.
 Note that this discovery method has had only limited testing.

-Notes on Nutanix Autodiscovery
+Nutanix Autodiscovery Notes